Hubbry Logo

 Personal life

 Kumar Bangarappa was born on 28 September 1963 to S. Bangarappa, former Chief Minister of Karnataka and Shakuntala.
 He married Vidyullatha and has a son Arjun Bangarappa and a daughter Lavanya.
-Arjun has completed his Civil Engineering and has been getting many offers for acting since a very young age and will be debuting in 2025.
-Lavanya has completed her Biomedical Engineering and married to a Hyderabad family.[3][4]
+Arjun has completed civil engineering.
+Lavanya has completed her biomedical engineering and married to a Hyderabad family.[3][4]

 Politics